libretto-ai/openai-ts/README.md

 ### Configuration

-The following options may be set in the `libretto` object that has been added to the OpenAI client constructor:
+The following options may be set in the `libretto` object that has been added to the Anthropic client constructor:

 - `promptTemplateName`: A default name to associate with prompts.
 If provided, this is the name that will be associated with any `create` call that's made